Parker, Hudson, Rainer & Dobbs LLP - More than 70 attorneys from offices in Atlanta and Tallahassee

 Overview

-Doug is committed to seeing his clients achieve their objectives.
-His client-focused approach and responsive style ensures that the lenders he works with have the highest degree of confidence that their deals are in good hands.
+Doug is committed to safeguarding the interests of his lender clients while remaining focused on the parties’ objective to get to an agreement.
+His client-focused approach, deal-centric demeanor and responsive style ensures that the lenders he works with have the highest degree of confidence that their deals are in good hands.

 Doug is a former member of the Firm’s Executive Committee and former Co-Chair of the Firm’s Recruiting Committee.